gingertechie/fixmystreet/docs/install/manual-install.md

 `bin/make_css`), installs the database schema (using `bin/update-schema`), and compiles any translation `.mo` files (using `commonlib/bin/gettext-makemo`).

+#### macOS troubleshooting

+Some Perl modules may fail to install without certain packages and paths in place.

+**Image::PNG::QRCode** requires the `libpng` package.

+For any **SSL-related modules**, make sure `openssl` is installed.
+If using homebrew:

+    $ brew install --cask openssl

+Then you may need to create symlinks to folders Perl modules will recognise:

+    $ sudo mkdir /usr/local/lib

+    $ sudo ln -s /opt/homebrew/opt/openssl@1.1/lib/libssl.1.1.dylib /usr/local/lib/libssl.dylib

+    $ sudo ln -s /opt/homebrew/opt/openssl@1.1/lib/libcrypto.1.1.dylib /usr/local/lib/libcrypto.dylib

+You may also need to set one or more of the following env variables:

+    export OPENSSL_PREFIX=/opt/homebrew/opt/openssl@1.1

+    export PKG_CONFIG_PATH="/opt/homebrew/opt/openssl@1.1/lib/pkgconfig"

+    export LDFLAGS="-L/opt/homebrew/opt/openssl@1.1/lib"

+    export CPPFLAGS="-I/opt/homebrew/opt/openssl@1.1/include"

+For **Locale::gettext** you may need to set one or more of the following (in addition to installing the `gettext` package):

+    export CPATH=/opt/homebrew/include

+    export LIBRARY_PATH=/opt/homebrew/lib

 ### 5. Set up config

 The settings for FixMyStreet are defined in `conf/general.yml` using the YAML markup language.
 There are some defaults in `conf/general.yml-example` which you should copy to `conf/general.yml`; note that if you are using the Vagrant environment, a simple `conf/general.yml` file should already have been configured for you.